Hicham Lasri: Career

-From 2004 to 2006, he worked as director of writing in Nabil Ayouch's company, Ali n’prod, he will remain so between April 2006 and June 2007, for the "Film industry" project.
+From 2004 to 2006, he worked as director of writing in Nabil Ayouch's company, Ali n’prod, he remained so between April 2006 and June 2007, for the "Film Industry" project.
 He worked also as an artistic director and took the opportunity to direct Le peuple de l’horloge, an 81-minute fiction.

 In 2010, he co-produced Terminus des anges with Narjiss Nejjar and Mohamed Mouftakir.
-His first solo feature film was The end, produced in by Lamia Chraibi and her company La Prod.
+His first solo feature film was The end, produced by Lamia Chraibi and her company La Prod.

 In his second movie, C'est eux les chiens...
 (2013), he made the parallel between the Moroccan riots of 1981 and the February 20 Movement.
 All in the form of a rather nervous docufiction.
 After being selected at ACID in Cannes, the film was screened at 32 other international festivals between 2013 and 2015, including FESPACO, Malmo and the Carthage Film Festival.
 Lasri's other films were also selected four times at the Berlinale between 2014 and 2018.

 His first Documentary, Nayda?, looks back at the 2000s Moroccan "Nayda" movement, likened to the Spanish Movida.

+Personal life

+In December 2023, alongside 50 other filmmakers, Lasri signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.